PlaidWeb/publ-site/content/manual/deploying/git-deployment.md

 An example of this in action can be seen at the [files for this site](/github-site); in particular, see the [`app.py`](https://github.com/PlaidWeb/publ-site/blob/master/app.py) and [`deploy.sh`](https://github.com/PlaidWeb/publ-site/blob/master/deploy.sh) files.

+## Troubleshooting

+### Site doesn't update, or "updates rejected"

+This is usually a sign that something changed on your deployment repository that's causing a git conflict. `ssh` into your live workspace and do a `git pull` to see what's going on.
+Chances are there was a change on your live repository that's causing an update conflict, for example you checked in an entry which didn't yet have an assigned `Entry-ID` or the like.

+Generally you can fix this by going into your live repository and doing `git status` to see what's changed, and a command like `git checkout . && git pull` or `git reset --hard origin/master` will sort everything out (but be sure not to lose any changes you meant to make directly on the server).

+### Webhook is timing out

+If your packages change, the webhook will likely time out while `pipenv install` runs.
+This should be okay, but try `ssh`ing into your live workspace and running `./deploy.sh` manually.